-In the morning you will have a half day visit to Chengdu's famous Giant Panda Breeding Centre where scientists are running a very successful Giant Panda Breeding programme.
+In the morning you will have a half day visit to Chengdu's famous Giant Panda Breeding Centre where scientists are running a very successful Giant Panda breeding programme.
 As well as the adult Giant Pandas you will probably see some charming baby pandas, and in the trees around the site you may also see some red pandas.

-You will have lunch as a group and the afternoon will then be free to relax, do some sightseeing or to explore the Tibetan quarter around your hotel.
+You will have lunch as a group before having the afternoon free to relax, do some sightseeing or to explore the Tibetan quarter around your hotel.